Life Science: Brassica & Butterfly System

-- Three Pieris larvae from Brassica Barn
+- Three Pieris larvae from the Brassica Barn

-*Select from members of the Brassica family (cabbage, Broccoli, turnips, pak choi, kale, mustard greens, etc.) and non-Brassicas (lettuce, beet leaves, celery leaves, carrot leaves, spinach, etc.).
+* Select from members of the Brassica family (cabbage, broccoli, turnips, pak choi, kale, mustard greens, etc.) and non-Brassicas (lettuce, beet leaves, celery leaves, carrot leaves, spinach, etc.).

 - Make three dime-sized portions from each leaf.
 You can also use a hole punch to make more precise portions.

 - Place one portion from each leaf in a circular pattern near the outside of one plate.
 Repeat this for the two remaining plates.